 According to canon, the kyber crystals in Sith Lords’ lightsabers weren’t originally red.
-Naturally-occuring kyber crystals came in blue, green, and sometimes yellow and purple.
+Naturally-occurring kyber crystals came in blue, green, and sometimes yellow and purple.

 However, when members of the Dark Side acquired these natural crystals, they poured all of their anger and fear into them.
 Absorbing these negative emotions caused the crystals to bleed.
-As they bled, they turned the sinister red associated with Dark Side weapons.
+As they bled, they turned the sinister red associated with Dark Side.

 Darth Vader, as a prominent member of the Sith, underwent this same process of lightsaber-creation.